Tony Pedregon

-Tony Pedregon (born March 8, 1965) is a 2-time NHRA Mello Yello Drag Racing Series Funny Car Champion from Torrance, California.
+Tony Pedregon (born March 8, 1965) is an American two-time NHRA Mello Yello Drag Racing Series Funny Car Champion from Torrance, California.
 He is also the youngest of the Pedregon brothers.
 His brother Cruz Pedregon is the 1992 and 2008 NHRA Mello Yello Series Funny Car Champion.

 Racing career

 Early Days

 In 1993 Pedregon qualified for his first NHRA event driving a Top Fuel Dragster.
 In 1995 he ran a limited Funny Car Schedule for car owner Larry Minor.